github/docs/content/copilot/managing-copilot-business/configuring-content-exclusions-for-github-copilot.md

 ### Propagating content exclusion changes to your IDE

-If you are working in neovim, content exclusions are fetched from {% data variables.product.prodname_dotcom %} each time you open a file.
+If you are working in Neovim, content exclusions are fetched from {% data variables.product.prodname_dotcom %} each time you open a file.
 However, if you are working in {% data variables.product.prodname_vs %}, {% data variables.product.prodname_vscode_shortname %}, or a supported JetBrains IDE, you may have to wait up to 30 minutes to see the effect of a settings change.
 Alternatively, you can manually reload the content exclusion settings into your IDE.

 To reload content exclusions into {% data variables.product.prodname_vs %}, close and reopen the application.